 We’ve just closed our first CrowdChat discussing software speed and quality, AI and automation.
 We were thrilled to be joined by an audience of 47 tech specialists from around the world, reaching over 100,000 people.
 Discussion was active: our panel of experts and wider ‘crowd’ shared nearly 200 comments in the space of an hour.
 Thanks to everyone who tuned in live and took part!

-Our CEO and co-founder Professor Daniel Kroening answered questions alongside CTO Dr. Peter Schrammel, author and Java expert Dr. Venkat Subramaniam and Java Champions Mala Gupta and Roberto Cortez.
-Our software expert Darren Royle also jumped in with thoughts about the state of software quality and security, and engaged with other participants about their predictions for how the structure and set-up of software engineering teams will change to account for automated testing and modern development practices.
+Our co-founder, Professor Daniel Kroening, answered questions alongside CTO Dr. Peter Schrammel, author and Java expert Dr. Venkat Subramaniam and Java Champions Mala Gupta and Roberto Cortez.
+Topics included the state of software quality and security, and predictions for how the structure and set-up of software engineering teams will change to account for automated testing and modern development practices.

 Top Questions Discussed

 - Why do we need faster development and always on product delivery?

 - What would you do with the extra time if you didn’t have to write test code?

 - What experience has anyone had of working with #AI in testing so far?

 - What's your preference - “Move fast and break things” or “Do the hard work, and get the code right”?